GG-GhostGaming/Asus-pairing-utility-tool/README.md

-# ASUS pairing utility for ROG and TUF devices
+# ASUS OEM pairing utility for ROG and TUF devices

 You can use this utility to pair an ASUS ROG/TUF mouse or keyboard with a separately obtained OEM dongle (from eBay, Aliexpress, etc.).
 This is useful if you broke/lost your original dongle or bought a product second-hand that didn't include one.